5 Best Coco Coir Brands for Mushroom Growers – Gro Indoor

 Coco coir is an amazing foundation for your mushroom substrate, but a few common missteps can trip up even seasoned growers.
 Getting the prep work right is key to a successful harvest.
 By paying attention to a few details upfront, you can avoid the headaches of a contaminated or underperforming grow.
 Let's walk through the most common mistakes and how you can easily sidestep them.

-Using Untreated or Contaminated Coir
+Mistake #1: Using Dirty or Untreated Coir

 Starting with clean materials is non-negotiable.
 One of the biggest mistakes is using coco coir straight from the package without treating it first.
 Raw coir can harbor bacteria and other microorganisms that will compete with your mycelium.
 Before you use it, you absolutely must pasteurize or sterilize your coir to create a clean slate for your mushrooms.
 Also, be a savvy shopper.
 Some growing media products, especially those for garden plants, contain added trichoderma.
 While it’s a beneficial fungus for plants, it’s a destructive green mold in a mushroom grow, so always check the label to ensure your coir is free of it.

-Mismanaging Moisture and pH
+Mistake #2: Getting Moisture and pH Wrong

 Finding the right moisture balance is a classic challenge, but it’s simple once you know what to look for.
 Your goal is to achieve "field capacity."
 This means your coco coir should be fully hydrated but not waterlogged.
 A great way to test this is the squeeze test: grab a handful of your prepared substrate and squeeze it firmly.
 A few drops of water should trickle out.
 If it streams out, it’s too wet; if nothing comes out, it’s too dry.
 Additionally, mushrooms thrive in a substrate with a slightly acidic to neutral pH.
 Most quality coco coir is already pH-balanced, but if you’re unsure, a simple pH test can save you a lot of trouble down the line.

-Overlooking Airflow and Nutrients
+Mistake #3: Forgetting About Airflow and Nutrients

 Coco coir is fantastic for its fluffy texture, which allows for great air exchange, but you can make it even better.
 Mycelium needs to breathe, and compacted substrate can suffocate it.
 To ensure excellent airflow, many growers mix their coir with vermiculite or perlite.
 This creates more air pockets throughout the substrate, promoting healthy and rapid colonization.
 It’s also important to remember that coco coir has very few nutrients on its own.
 It’s a blank canvas.
 You’ll need to supplement it with other ingredients like gypsum or bran to provide the food your mushrooms need to flourish.
 Don't skip this step, or your mycelium will run out of steam.